AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 search into feature space, STAPS combines those choices, and MTL-IBP blends attack and IBP losses.

 The final guarantee always comes from sound post-training verification.
-Part 7 will separate three research questions: which target functions certifiable networks can approximate, which useful networks training can find, and which exact bounds a verifier can prove for a fixed network.
+The gap between the IBP and MN-BaB columns shows why a weak certificate does not identify which part of the pipeline fell short.
+The chosen model class may contain no network with the behavior and certified bounds we want.
+Such a network may exist, yet training may fail to find it.
+The trained network may be robust, while the verifier loses the relationships needed to prove that robustness.

+Part 7 turns these possibilities into three research questions about existence, training, and proof.